Bluebells guide: when do they flower, how to identify and best bluebell walks in the UK

 How long does the bluebell season last?

-Depending on the weather, the bluebell season can last a couple of weeks, generally appearing first in the South where it tends to be warmer before sweeping across the country.
+Depending on the weather, the bluebell season can last a couple of weeks, generally appearing first in the south of Britain, where it tends to be warmer before sweeping across the country to finish the season in Scotland and the north.

 Where are the best places to see bluebells?